MarcoLizza/mode13h.dev/_posts/2019-01-29-tofu-engine-0.md

   - wren
   - raylib
 ---
 Some years ago ([it seems like](/happiness-is/) almost five years ago... man, how fast time flies!)
 I was working on a custom game engine.
 Needless to say, the project didn't see the light of day and was left marooned someplace in my hard-drives.
-To be fair, while I was thrilled of creating my own wheel (I'm always been the kind of developer that prefer to code his own version of an algorithm/library/piece-of-tech to be in control... pretty much a waste of time, one could say), I hadn't a clear aim and wasn't enthusiastic to spend months of coding just to have a over-generic engine inferior to what the (abundant) market offers.
+To be fair, while I was thrilled of creating my own wheel (I'm the kind of developer that loves to code for the sake of coding and prefer to write an algorithm/library/piece-of-tech in his own personal way... pretty much a waste of time, one could say), I hadn't a clear aim and wasn't enthusiastic to spend months of coding just to have a over-generic engine inferior to what the (abundant) market offers.

 And the (inevitable) hiatus came.